 • Date: Monday 29 September

-• About: Join an insightful journey through Prato's squares and streets with an informative and friendly guide.
+• About: Join an insightful journey through Prato's squares and streets with informative and friendly guides.
 See and learn about sites including the Piazza del Comune, Castello dell'Imperatore and Duomo.
+Our walking tours will suit anyone wanting to learn about Prato's history.
+It's also a great opportunity to meet others attending the conference.
+Tours will take approximatly 1.5 to 2 hours.

 Wine tasting